-8.2 Cardinal Newman Catholic School works within the Coventry Safeguarding Children Partnership's 'Right Help, Right Time' framework, available on the CSCP website.
+8.3 The school works within the Coventry Safeguarding Children Partnership's 'Right Help, Right Time' framework, available on the CSCP website.

-9 Staff training
+9. Staff training

-9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Cardinal Newman Catholic School has committed to training staff throughout the academic year.
-All staff members will be made aware of Cardinal Newman Catholic School's safeguarding processes and structures and will receive training on these as part of their induction.
-As part of this training and their annual refresher, they will also receive; • This 'Safeguarding and Child Protection Policy':
+9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, the school has committed to training staff throughout the academic year.
+All staff members will be made aware of the school's safeguarding processes and structures and will receive training on these as part of their induction.
+As part of this training and their annual refresher, they will also receive;